Automatically Connecting Stub Networks to Unmanaged Infrastructure

 all.

-Discovery Proxy: In order to discover services on the AIL, SNAC
+Discovery Proxy: In order to discover services on the AIL, a SNAC

-SRP Registrar: SNAC routers MUST provide SRP registrar service.
+SRP Registrar: A SNAC router MUST provide SRP registrar service.

 This service MUST be advertised using DNS-SD in a legacy browsing

-Legacy Browsing Domains: The stub resolver must advertise legacy
+Legacy Browsing Domains: The DNS resolver in the SNAC router MUST

-service so that devices on the stub network can communicate with
+circumstances so that IPv6 hosts on the stub network can

-IPv4 hosts on the infrastructure network and the global internet.
+communicate with IPv4 hosts on the infrastructure network and the

 Because a SNAC router operates as an IPv6 router that sends and